Skip to content

 FTSdk.appendLogGlobalContext(logGlobalContext)

-ft-plugin version needs to be 1.3.0 or higher to support the latest symbol file upload rules, supporting productFlavor multi-version management.
-The plugin will execute uploading symbol files after gradle task assembleRelease.
-Detailed configuration can be referenced from SDK Demo
+ft-plugin version 1.3.0 and above supports the latest symbol file upload rules, supports productFlavor multi-version management, plugin will execute symbol file upload after gradle task assembleRelease, detailed configuration can refer to SDK Demo

 FTExt {